soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 ├── agents.py
 ├── entities.py
 ├── env.py
+├── main.py
-└── main.py
+└── world.py
 ```

-We will create a custom environment named `Treasurehunt`, custom entities `EmptyEntity`, `Wall`, `Sand`, and `Gem`, and a custom agent `TreasurehuntAgent`.
+We will create a custom environment named `TreasurehuntEnv`, including a world `TreasurehuntWorld`, custom entities `EmptyEntity`, `Wall`, `Sand`, and `Gem`, and a custom agent `TreasurehuntAgent`.
-The environment will have two layers: `TreasurehuntAgent` and `EmptyEntity` will be on the top layer, and `Sand` will be on the bottom layer.
+The world will have two layers: `TreasurehuntAgent` and `EmptyEntity` will be on the top layer, and `Sand` will be on the bottom layer.
-We will then write a `main.py` script that implements the custom experiment `TreasurehuntExperiment`, which will allow us to run and record the experiment.
+We will then write a `env.py` script that implements the custom environment `TreasurehuntEnv`, which will allow us to run and record the experiment.

 Let's get started!